sigcsets/sigcse2016/authors/creating_pdf.md

 -   Export your document from within OpenOffice, available at [openoffice.org](http://openoffice.org).

--   Adobe has an online service to convert your Word, WordPerfect and other formatted documents into Adobe PDF format ([Create Adobe PDF Online](https://createpdf.acrobat.com/)).
+-   Adobe has an online service to convert your Word and other formatted documents into Adobe PDF format ([Create Adobe PDF Online](https://createpdf.acrobat.com/)).
 The converted file is either sent to you via e-mail or available through FTP.
 You may